nstack/stackhut/docs/getting_started/tutorial_use.rst

     >> 6

-Thanks for reading this tutorial - you can find more information on calling services in :ref:`using`.
+Thanks for reading this tutorial - you can find more information on calling services in :ref:`using_index`.
 Further detailes decribed how we built and can call more complex services, such as a web-scraper, or an image-processor, can be found in :ref:`examples`.

 ..
 Want to develop a StackHut cloud API or fork an existing service?
 Read :ref:`tutorial_create` to get going - we can't wait to see what you come up with.